Final offensive of 1989: The offensive

-Once most civilians had been evacuated, the Air Force bombed the area.
+Once most civilians had been evacuated, the Air Force (FAS) bombed the area.
 This gradual evacuation and the subsequent bombing resulted in heavy casualties for the FMLN.

 The next day, the government issued a national curfew and media warfare started, as both parties knew the importance of having public opinion on their side.
 On the one hand, the government was censoring all major media.
 Newspapers were not allowed to discuss military casualties and were urged to show or exaggerate insurgent casualties, so that the population would get the idea of a clear military victory.
 On the other hand, the guerillas initiated a heavy propaganda strategy through their clandestine Radio Venceremos.

 Forty-eight hours later, the capital had become a battlefield for a large scale insurgent combat.
 In the climax of the Ofensiva, the rebel forces had penetrated most urban areas of the country for the first time since the beginning of the conflict.

 As the combat progressed in the main urban centers of the country, a military unit of the infamous Batallón Atlacatl broke into José Simeón Cañas Central American University (Spanish: Universidad Centroamericana José Simeón Cañas, UCA) and executed six Jesuit priests and two domestic employees on 16 November 1989.
 The UCA martyrs, as they became known, were considered by the Salvadoran right as the "brain of the guerilla" due to their affinity to Liberation Theology and their calls for peace and social justice.
+(This is just a theory?)

 Despite the situation, OAS secretary general João Clemente Baena Soares arrived in the country on 19 November to promote peace negotiations.
 As FMLN guerillas advanced through San Salvador they eventually reached Hotel Sheraton, where Berna Soares was staying.
 The rebels took over the hotel's VIP tower for several hours holding Baena Soares hostage, along with several foreigners and five U.S. Marines.
 Eventually, after an agreement unknown to the public, the hostages were released to the Salvadoran security forces.

 As a consequence of the Ofensiva, the Salvadoran government broke diplomatic relations with the Nicaraguan government on 27 November, claiming involvement in support of the rebels.

 Two days later, the insurgents assassinated Supreme Court president Francisco José Guerrero and ventured into the affluent neighborhoods Maquilishuat, Campestre, Lomas Verdes and Escalón.
 The objective was to pressure and destabilise the Army, which would be more hesitant to fight them in these neighborhoods, with important sites such as the presidential residency.
 Finally, by the beginning of December, the offensive was finally ceased.